vernuntii/vernuntii/README.md

 - Git
 - A repository with at least one commit :smiley:

-> :warning: Make sure the repository is not shallowed!
+> Please make sure the repository is not shallowed!

 #### Use case #1